Glaucoma: Eye drops vs. other treatments

-The TAGS randomised controlled trial investigated if eye drops or trabeculectomy is more effective in treating advanced primary open-angle glaucoma.
-After two years researchers found that vision and quality of life are similar in both treatments.
-At the same time eye pressure was lower in people who underwent surgery and in the long-run surgery is more cost-effective.
+The TAGS randomised controlled trial investigated whether eye drops or trabeculectomy is more effective in treating advanced primary open-angle glaucoma.
+After two years, researchers found that vision and quality of life are similar in both treatments.
+At the same time, eye pressure was lower in people who underwent surgery, and in the long run, surgery is more cost-effective.

-The LiGHT trial compared the effectiveness of eye drops and selective laser trabeculoplasty for open angle glaucoma.
-Both contributed to a similar quality of life but most people undergoing laser treatment were able to stop using eye drops.
+The LiGHT trial compared the effectiveness of eye drops and selective laser trabeculoplasty for open-angle glaucoma.
+Both contributed to a similar quality of life, but most people undergoing laser treatment were able to stop using eye drops.
 Laser trabeculoplasty was also shown to be more cost-effective.

-Rho kinase inhibitors

-Rho kinase inhibitors, such as ripasudil, work by inhibition of the actin cytoskeleton, resulting in the morphological changes in the trabecular meshwork and increased aqueous outflow.
-More compounds in this class are being investigated in phase 2 and phase 3 trials.

-Neuroprotective agents
+Comparison of effects of brimonidine and timolol

-A 2013 Cochrane Systematic Review compared the effect of brimonidine and timolol in slowing the progression of open angle glaucoma in adult participants.
+A 2013 Cochrane systematic review compared the effect of brimonidine and timolol in slowing the progression of open-angle glaucoma in adult participants.
 The results showed that participants assigned to brimonidine showed less visual field progression than those assigned to timolol, though the results were not significant, given the heavy loss-to-followup and limited evidence.
 The mean intraocular pressures for both groups were similar.
 Participants in the brimonidine group had a higher occurrence of side effects caused by medication than participants in the timolol group.

-Cannabis

-Studies in the 1970s reported that the use of cannabis may lower intraocular pressure.
-In an effort to determine whether marijuana, or drugs derived from it, might be effective as a glaucoma treatment, the US National Eye Institute supported research studies from 1978 to 1984.
-These studies demonstrated some derivatives of marijuana lowered intraocular pressure when administered orally, intravenously, or by smoking, but not when topically applied to the eye.

-In 2003, the American Academy of Ophthalmology released a position statement stating that cannabis was not more effective than prescription medications.
-Furthermore, no scientific evidence has been found that demonstrates increased benefits and/or diminished risks of cannabis use to treat glaucoma compared with the wide variety of pharmaceutical agents now available.

-In 2010 the American Glaucoma Society published a position paper discrediting the use of cannabis as a legitimate treatment for elevated intraocular pressure, for reasons including short duration of action and side effects that limit many activities of daily living.

-Health disparities in glaucoma
+Social disparities in glaucoma care and research

-In diagnosis

-A study conducted in UK showed that people living in an area of high deprivation were likely to be diagnosed in the later stage of the disease.
-It also showed that there were lack of professional ophthalmic services in the area of high deprivation.
+A study conducted in the UK showed that people living in an area of high deprivation were likely to be diagnosed in the later stage of the disease.
+It also showed that there was a lack of professional ophthalmic services in the area of high deprivation.